Origins and Evolution of Industrial-Organizational Psychology Through History

 2. Reward power (ability to provide incentives)

-3. Coercive power (ability to punish)
+3. Coercive power (ability to impose consequences)

 4. Expert power (specialized knowledge)